A List of Common Foods to Avoid with OAB

 5. Citrus fruits

 Acidic fruits, such as pineapples and oranges, are known irritants to the urinary system.
 You should still include fruit as part of your healthy diet, but consider less acidic varieties such as apples or bananas.

 While cranberries are known to help prevent urinary tract infections, they actually have an opposite effect and are one of the top foods to avoid with OAB due to acidic pH levels.

 7. Tomato products

-Tomatoes are acidic, causing them to irritate the bladder.
+Tomatoes are another acidic fruit that is common in most diets.
 The effect varies by individual, but if you’re vulnerable, try cutting out all tomato forms including sauces, paste, juice, spaghetti sauce, taco sauce, and salsa.

 8. Spicy foods

 Spicy foods inflame the lining of your bladder, triggering overactive bladder symptoms and thus making them harder to control.